TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 30/Genesis 30.34.md

 ---

-And Laban said, Behold, I would it might be according to thy word.
+Laban said, "Behold, let it be according to your word."